OpenRockets/web-dev-error-solutions/errors/javascript/css-challenge-responsive-navigation-bar-with-a-hamburger-menu/README.md

 # 🐞 CSS Challenge:  Responsive Navigation Bar with a Hamburger Menu

-This challenge involves creating a responsive navigation bar that adapts to different screen sizes.
-For smaller screens, a hamburger menu icon will be used to reveal the navigation links.
-We'll use CSS (specifically CSS3) for styling.
-Tailwind CSS is not strictly needed for this, but it could streamline some of the styling.
+This challenge focuses on creating a responsive navigation bar that adapts to different screen sizes using CSS.
+For smaller screens, it will collapse into a hamburger menu icon, revealing the navigation links on click.
+We'll use plain CSS3 for this example; however, the concepts are easily transferable to Tailwind CSS.

-**Description of the Styling:**
+## Styling Description

-The navigation bar will be fixed at the top of the page.
-On larger screens (e.g., above 768px), the navigation links will be displayed inline.
-On smaller screens, the links will be hidden by default and revealed when the hamburger menu is clicked.
-The hamburger icon will be a simple three-line icon that transforms into an "X" upon clicking.
-The overall style will be clean and modern.
+The navigation bar will have a fixed position at the top of the viewport.
+On larger screens (above 768px), the navigation links will be displayed inline.
+On smaller screens, the links will be hidden behind a hamburger menu icon.
+Clicking the icon will toggle the visibility of the navigation links.
+The styling will aim for a clean and modern look.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>